pyeventsourcing/eventsourcing/docs/topics/features.rst

 record strategy.
 The database schema can be varied by using an alternative active record class.

+**Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
+A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as events.

 **Application-level encryption** — encrypts and decrypts stored events, using a cipher strategy passed as an option to the sequenced item mapper.
 Can be used to encrypt some events, or all events, or not applied at all (the default).
 Included is a cipher strategy